 So you’ve finally nabbed the house of your dreams – congrats!
-But you don’t want a house, you want a home, so that means you’ve got to fill it with all your little personal touches.
+But you don’t want a house, you want a home, so that means you’ve got to fill it wall art.

 Nothing says empty more than empty walls – seriously, who wants those?
-But, you’re not a teenager living in student digs anymore, you’re a young professional who want some refined pieces – not tatty bluetack stuck photos.
-Lucky for you, we’ve got all sorts of wall art to satisfy your cravings.
+But, you’re not a teenager living in student digs anymore, you’re a young professional who want some refined pieces – not tatty bluetack stuck posters.
+Lucky for you, we’ve got all sorts of wall art and prints to satisfy your cravings.

 How to match your wall art to the rest of your furniture:

 First things first, you’ve got to establish what the overall aesthetic is in your abode.
 If you dream of wood-burning fires and have lots of raw wood and exposed stone dotted about, you probs have a rustic design aesthetic.
 To pair you wall art with this look, we recommend sticking to warm neutral tones in your wall art, or alternatively, go for animal themes and beautiful desert landscapes.
 Both of which will go with the shabby-chic wooden storage units and patchwork cushions you’ll wanna nab for your country bumpkin paradise.

 Or, if you’re all about clean lines, sculptural details, and open, airy spaces, you’re definitely a Scandi minimalist.
 Check out our gorgeous geometric wall art or our stunning less is more minimalist canvases.
 Stick to black and white colour palettes and don’t overload your home with too many trinkets.
 Pair your minimalist wall art with stripped back lamps and soft, furry rugs and mirrors for a winning look.